karmab/kcli-plan-openshift4-upi/README.md

 ### on the provisioning node

-- libvirt daemon (with fw_cfg support)
+- libvirt daemon
 - two physical bridges:
     - baremetal with a nic from the external network
-    - provisioning with a nic from the provisioning network.
-Ideally assign it an ip of 172.22.0.1/24
+    - provisioning with a nic from the provisioning network

 Here's a script you can run on the provisioning node for that (adjust the nics variable as per your environment)